cough

 Diagnostic procedures

-- provocation inhalation testing with methacholine for suspected asthma
+- provocation inhalation testing with methacholine if spirometry normal[5]

 - see chronic cough for cough > 2 months duration